ROCm/omniperf/src/docs-2.x/profiling.md

 ```

 #### Hardware Component Filtering
 One can profile specific hardware components to speed up the profiling process.
-In Omniperf, we use the term IP block to refer to a hardware component or a group of hardware components.
+In Omniperf, we use the term hardware block to refer to a hardware component or a group of hardware components.
 All profiling results are accumulated in the same target directory, without overwriting those for other hardware components, hence enabling the incremental profiling and analysis.

 The following example only gathers hardware counters for the Shader Sequencer (SQ) and L2 Cache (TCC) components, skipping all other hardware components:
 ```shell-session